florence/esterel-calculus/README.txt

      not testing against the COS, Esterel, and Hiphop, skip this step.
 Any other combination of tests against those three will require modifications to `model-test.rkt`.
   9. run `raco test` on `redex/test/binding.rkt` and `redex/test/church-rosser.rkt`.
-If all of these passed, it appears that the redex model works, and has a non zero probability of being correct.
+If all of these passed, it appears that the redex model works, and has a nonzero probability of being correct.

   10. Update the Agda proofs.
 See the README there for a sense of which files to modify.
   11. run `make agda` to make sure the proofs work.
   12. update the files in `cross-test/` to generate the new agda code.
-  13. run `raco test` on all files in `cross-tests/` to sanity check redex model against the redex model.
+  13. run `raco test` on all files in `cross-tests/` to sanity check redex model against the agda model.
   14. run `make` to sanity check that everything works.
   15. modify `final-tests/run.rkt` to run the whichever tests you want to run (against COS, agda, Esterel, or HipHop.js).
   16. clear out `final-tests/logs/`